 2 pm to 3 pm

-National Hispanic Cultural Center Art Museum presents Saturdays in the Museum Tours every Saturday afternoon starting at 2 pm.
+National Hispanic Cultural Center Art Museum presents Sunday in the Museum Tours every Sunday afternoon starting at 2 pm.
 Each tour will be different depending on the exhibit and theme.

 Free with NHCC Museum admission